 Selling a house is rarely a walk in the park.
-Should you overlook the details and decide to cut corners during the process, you could be missing out on thousands of dollars.
+Should you overlook the details and decide to cut corners during the process, you could be leaving thousands of dollars on the table.
 Granted, hiring an agent helps, but what else will ensure that ideal selling price?

 Well, improving your home’s presentation is an absolute must.
 Here are a few things to do before putting a house on the market:

 - Fix exterior defects – Take a look at your front door.
 Is it visible and accessible to prospective buyers?
 Then shift your attention to the yard.
 If necessary, get in touch with a local landscaping company for mowing and pruning.
 Lastly, take the time to fix broken screens, doorbells, roof tiles, and outdoor lighting.
 While these might seem like trivial things, they matter to buyers.